ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/grep11/run-grep11-samples.md

 ## Run the GREP11 sample code

-1. Start your code editor (Visual Studio Code is the code editor used in the examples provided, you can use any code editor) within your current directory:
+1. Start your code editor (Visual Studio Code is the code editor used in the examples provided, you can use any code editor of your choice) within your current directory:

     ``` bash
     code .  # if typing by hand don't forget the period (for current directory)